GWU-CSCI3411/f20-01b-exercise-calling-conventions/README.md

 # Lecture Exercise: Calling Conventions

 In class, we discussed calling conventions for 32-bit x86.
-This exercise challenges you and your group to reverse engineer the 64 bit x86 calling conventions.
+This exercise challenges you and your group to reverse engineer the 64-bit x86 calling conventions.

 ## How to Work in a Group

-The main rule I want each group to abide by is this:
+In all group activities in class and lab, the main rule I want each group to abide by is this:

 > Your group should *not* proceed with additional implementation or debugging until *everyone* understands all steps and logic up till now.